 Susan E. Lovelace, Program Manager

 Susan E. Lovelace has been a program manager in the Center for Healthier Communities at Rady Children’s Hospital-San Diego since early 2008.
-She currently manages programs in oral health and youth development, including FACES for the Future San Diego; Bridge to Employment; the Wellness Team at Juvenile Hall; and the Summer Medical Academy.
+She currently manages programs in oral health and youth development, including FACES for the Future San Diego; Bridge to Employment; and the Wellness Team at Juvenile Hall.
 Prior to joining Rady Children’s, Susan served as Executive Director for the San Diego County Dental Society and San Diego Dental Health Foundation; and previously was Managing Editor for the California Dental Association.